Bishop Sankey: Tennessee Titans

-The Tennessee Titans selected Sankey in the second round of the 2014 NFL Draft.
-Chosen with the 54th overall pick, he was the first running back off the board, the latest for a first running back in the history of the NFL Draft.
+The Tennessee Titans selected Sankey in the second round of the 2014 NFL draft.
+Chosen with the 54th overall pick, he was the first running back off the board, the latest for a first running back in the history of the NFL draft.

 On June 17, 2014, Sankey signed a four-year contract with the Titans.
 Sankey scored his first NFL touchdown against the Indianapolis Colts on September 28, 2014.
 Sankey finished his rookie season with 569 yards on 152 carries and two touchdowns.
 Sankey recorded an additional 133 receiving yards on 18 receptions.

 Sankey opened the 2015 season with a career-high 74 yards on 12 carries and one touchdown.
 However following Week 6, Sankey would only receive eight carries for 34 yards and six receptions and was a healthy scratch three times.
-Sankey started only three games in 2015, down from the previous year’s nine.
+Sankey started only three games in 2015, down from the previous year's nine.

 On September 2, 2016, Sankey was released by the Titans as part of final roster cuts.
 Sankey started 12 of the 29 games he played for the Titans, totaling 199 rushes, 762 yards and three touchdowns on the ground.
-He also added 32 receptions on 45 targets for 272 yards (8.5 yards per catch) and a score through the air from 2014–15.
+He also added 32 receptions on 45 targets for 272 yards (8.5 yards per catch) and a score through the air from 2014 to 2015.

 New England Patriots

-On September 5, 2016, Sankey was signed to the New England Patriots' practice squad.
+On September 5, 2016, Sankey was signed to the practice squad of the New England Patriots.